 Brown Sugar is granulated white sugar mixed with molasses.
 Sugar comes from sugar beets or from sugar cane and either of these plants contains gluten.

 Dominio Sugar: Via in their FAQ on their website that none of their sugars contain gluten.
 Their powdered sugar does contain corn starch to prevent caking.
-Otherwise only cane sugar is used in any of their products.
+Otherwise, they only use cane sugar in any of their products.

 Crystal Sugar: while only stated on their website that their products are naturally fat-free, there are no statements regarding gluten-free.